Bubbles, Bubbles Everywhere: What Your Bubbly Cottage Cheese is Trying to Tell You

 That being said, you should always keep an eye out for a bulging sealed package of cottage cheese.

-The packaging should always be tightly sealed so as to not allow air in contact with the cheese.
+The packaging should always be tightly sealed to not allow air in contact with the cheese.

 However, a bulging packet will indicate that your cottage cheese has started to lose its freshness, and the oxidation process has begun.